Chapter 28:

 Sora pointed at them, teasing.
 "I see what you did there, copying us?"

 Reina Kuroda spoke, her tone light but pointed.
-“Suede, huh?
-Weird name, and it’s already taken by that Britpop band from the UK.”
-Her words pierced Hiroki, a realization of potential copyright issues sinking in.
+"Suede, huh?
+Weird name, and it’s already taken by that Britpop band from the UK."
+Her critique pierced Hiroki, a realization of potential copyright issues sinking in.

-“But solid performance, the hardcore part blew us away.
-Can’t wait for your song’s official release!”
+"But solid performance, the hardcore part, blew us away.
+Can’t wait for your song’s official release!"
 The room applauded, but Reina’s comment about their name lingered in Hiroki’s mind, a scar on their triumph.

 Sora nodded.
 "Suede, you may descend."
 The trio stepped off the stage to a final wave of applause, shaking hands with the seniors.